NixonS24/sheetsRankingAlgorithm/README.md

 strageticTile.gs

 This looks at the ranking score, puts it into a normal distribution and the allocate a number of votes that sum to the amount of users.
 This is bounded by on the negative by 0, and positive side by amount of users.

+In future will backtest this distribution, to determine what is most effective in maximising returns.
+Early conjecture indicates that it is more likely to be Lotka's Law (fat start narrow tail).